realratchet/Lineage2JS/README.md

-# A Lineage II Chronicle 3: Rise of Darkness client emulator for the browser
+# A Lineage II Chronicle ~~3: Rise of Darkness~~ 4: Scions of Destiny client emulator for the browser

 _At least it might be someday, hopefully._

 ## Why?